 This is the simple and common way that is applied in any business.
 Classifying inventory helps your business maintain sufficient stock levels, avoid running out of stock and easily find out the inventory within minutes.
 You don’t need to spend hours, even a day, to identify where products are because they are arranged in specific areas.
 Businesses can prevent losing inventory too.
 As a result, you can reduce the time for processing an order and make your order fulfillment more efficient.

 It is not more effective than using metric measurement.
 You can analyze all of your normal blind spots and forecast future difficulties.
 Thereby, risks are minimized and the next plan is more accurate.

-Order fulfillment is really important that any business should care for to avoid “lock the stable door after the horse has bolted” situations.
+Order fulfillment is really important for any business should care for to avoid “lock the stable door after the horse has bolted” situations.
 Among all optimal solutions, investing in software is the best one for order fulfillment for small businesses and more prominent companies.

 If you have a limited budget, you can use simple but effective inventory management software, like Odoo, and add more functions when your business grows up.
-A special thing about Odoo is that they have a large number of extensions that you can purchase and integrate easily, even you are a non-tech user.
+A special thing about Odoo is that they have a large number of extensions that you can purchase and integrate easily, even if you are a non-tech user.
 Not only that, the price is really reasonable, and you can choose the suitable features fitting your budget.